 Having just returned from my honeymoon in Spain, I've got plenty I'd love to share with our blog readers about everything I did, saw, ate and drank.
 This week, we're starting with the eating and drinking part!

 When you visit Spain, you'll inevitably spend some of your time eating tapas.
 It's more than just a way to fill your belly, it's a cultural (and social) experience.
 Every night, starting at 9:00 or 10:00, you can watch Spaniards get together with friends and hop from bar to bar, sipping wine or beer and snacking on small plates.
-(Though, you shouldn't just watch.
+(You shouldn't just watch.
 Join in!)
 There's even a verb in Spanish for the idea.
 Tapear literally means "to go out for tapas!"

 Each part of Spain has a distinct tapas culture.
 Sevilla is one of the best places for inventive, non-traditional tapas.
 In San Sebastian, in Spain's Basque region, they're called pinchos, are stacked on top of pieces of bread, and are often gourmet.
 In Madrid, you can find it all - cuisine from all over the country, and even "supersized" tapas meant for sharing, called raciones.
 But I'm here to let you in on a little secret.